beyert/pd-footils/README.md

 ## Status of Externals

 knob: runs perfectly as far as I can tell, from the first time it was run, and well before the other externals

 rx7~: now runs perfectly with sound; initially was missing files from RX-Saturno, and since more object files needed to be built, more patching was required, but the end result is that it builds and runs properly

 shabby~: almost working!
 The flext runtime errors have been resolved in using the statically-linked non-debug static version, but gives "Too many creation arguments" error at runtime

 shaffy~: almost working!
 The flext runtime errors have been resolved in using the statically-linked non-debug static version, but gives "Too many creation arguments" error at runtime

 syncgrain~: now runs perfectly with sound; required flext runtime errors to be resolved in using the statically-linked non-debug static version

-fluid~: now runs perfectly with sound; required flext runtime errors to be resolved in using the statically-linked non-debug static version, but also needed flext to be linked against the generated executable in the build system
+fluid~: now runs properly, although sound has not yet been tested due to my lack of soundfonts; required flext runtime errors to be resolved in using the statically-linked non-debug static version, but also needed flext to be linked against the generated executable in the build system

 ## Building